aerostami/room/README.md

 # room
-This project is developed using pure legacy OpenGL.
+This project is developed using pure legacy OpenGL using c++.
 It was the first homework of the computer graphics course from Sharif University of Technology, spring of 2014.
 The lighting technique is a simple creative technique of my own. :D Textures seen on the walls and on the floor are not textures read from an image, those patterns are created through a random function which generates the related vertices.